-This soared to 187,720 last year to nearly 17 per cent of all travellers as airlines have during the last decade in particular poured capacity into the Asian nations and New Zealanders' taste for them grows.
+This soared to 187,720 in 2016 to nearly 17 per cent of all travellers as airlines have during the past decade in particular poured capacity into the Asian nations and New Zealanders' taste for them grows.

 Equally dramatic has been the slump in popularity for what was a Kiwi favourite, Britain.